-Do not use Schedule NEC (Form 1040-NR) with Form CAUTION 1040 or Form 1040-SR. Use

-Schedule NEC (Form 1040-NR) only with Form 1040-NR.
+Do not use Schedule NEC (Form 1040-NR) with Form CAUTION 1040 or Form 1040-SR. Use Schedule NEC (Form 1040-NR) only with Form 1040-NR.

 Enter your income in the row that lists the correct category of income and in the column that lists the correct tax rate under a tax treaty or the general U.S. tax rules.
-Use column (d) if the income is subject to a 0% rate.
+Use column (d) if the income is subject to a 0% rate or if the rate is not listed in column (a), (b), or (c).
 Include income only to the extent it is U.S. source and not effectively connected with the conduct of a trade or business in the United States.